qiboteam/qibocal/doc/source/protocols/dispersive_shift.rst

         freq_width: 1000000

-A detailed explanation of the parameters can be found in :class:`qibocal.protocols.dispersive_shift`.
+A detailed explanation of the parameters can be found in :class:`qibocal.protocols.dispersive_shift.DispersiveShiftParameters`.

 After running `qq auto`, the experiment is executed and the result will looks like